JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 ### signPlugin
 {#tasks-signplugin}

-Signs the ZIP archive with the provided key using [marketplace-zip-signer](https://github.com/JetBrains/marketplace-zip-signer) library.
+Signs the ZIP archive with the provided key using the [marketplace-zip-signer](https://github.com/JetBrains/marketplace-zip-signer) library.

 To sign the plugin before publishing to [JetBrains Marketplace](https://plugins.jetbrains.com) with the [`signPlugin`](#tasks-signplugin) task, it is required to provide a certificate chain and a private key with its password using `signPlugin { ... }` Plugin Signing DSL.